 Green Machine Schedule in Oak Creek and Yampa:

 Yampa, CO is delivered on Monday, Week 2:

 Oak Creek, CO is delivered on Monday, week 4:

 In July 2012, Yampa Valley Recycles and Yampa Valley Sustainability Council merged in order to continue our collaborative efforts more efficiently and together continue the efforts of recycling and education on recycling in the Yampa Valley.

 For any questions about recycling in the Yampa Valley, please contact YVR’s Administrator:

-To learn more about recycling or join the advisory team, attend a public YVR Community Meeting, on the first Thursday of every month at 12:00 PM in room 113, Centennial Hall, in Steamboat Springs.
+To learn more about recycling or join the advisory team, attend a public YVSC Community Meeting, on the first Wednesday of every month at 11:30 AM in Centennial Hall, in Steamboat Springs.

 YVR believes it is possible for people to co-exist with the environment without depleting natural resources for polluting the environment.
 We aim to expand and support comprehensive recycling programs in the Yampa Valley by educating, promoting, and implementing creative solutions to help communities reduce, reuse, and recycle.

 We have a strong sense of citizenship towards our community, both locally and globally.
 We feel a responsibility to encourage a “Stewardship of the Earth” in the projects we promote and in the way we live our lives.